imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </video>
 </div>

 The RL agent wants to jump off a cliff to its death pretty confidently.
+In my experiment, I still got 0% success rate and 68% death rate over 50 evals.
 Now if this is a humanoid robot, that would be about a 6-figure mistake.
 In contrast, BC doesn't have this fundamental issue simply due to it's problem definition

 Conclusion
 ================

 Everybody wants to love RL.
 I want to love RL!
 However, I can't ignore the simple elegance and performance of modern BC.
 In summary these in my opinion are the pros and cons of BC vs RL:
-* :white_check_mark: Much simpler.
+* ✅ Much simpler.
-* :white_check_mark: The policy objective is convex and fixed.
+* ✅ The policy objective is convex and fixed.
-* :white_check_mark: Can be optimized efficiently.
+* ✅ Can be optimized efficiently.
-* :white_check_mark: Tends to stay in data distribution.
+* ✅ Tends to stay in data distribution.
-* :red_circle: Theoretically can't surpass training data perforamnce
+* ❌ Theoretically can't surpass training data performance.
+Thus theoretically can't achieve optimal behaviour.
-* :red_circle: Requires teleoperating your target robot.
+* ❌ Requires teleoperating your target robot.

 Here is a direct comparison between the optimization landscapes of RL and BC.
 Ask yourself, which one do you want to solve?